kaspermarstal/plprql/README.md

 > [!NOTE]
 >
-> PRQL supports `select` statements only. `insert`, `update`, and `delete` statements, and other database code, will continue to live in vanilla SQL, ORMs, or other database frameworks.
+> PRQL supports `select` statements only. `insert`, `update`, and `delete` statements, and your other database code, will continue to live in vanilla SQL, ORMs, or other database frameworks.

 ## Getting started
 On Ubuntu, follow these steps to install PL/PRQL from source: